matejsprogar/agitb/README.md

 AGITB is distributed as a header-only library.
 Its central abstraction is the templated class `TestBed<MyModel>`, where `MyModel` denotes the AGI type under evaluation.
 Each instance of the `MyModel` represents a candidate model that, given an input object, is expected to generate a prediction for the subsequent input.

 An `InputType` encodes a binary input sample from simulated sensors or actuators, consisting of ten parallel one-bit channels captured at a single time step.
 By default, AGITB defines `InputType` as `std::bitset<10>`.
-If this default is unsuitable, users may declare `TestBed<MyModel, MyInput>` with a custom type.
-The custom `MyInput` must satisfy the `Indexable` concept defined in `utils.h`.

 ---